vendrhub/vendr-documentation/content/docs/core/1.2.0/getting-started/installation.md

 <message-box type="info" heading="A note about Umbraco Cloud">

-If you are using an Umbraco Cloud website, please note that the `UmbracoLicensesDirectory` is automatically set to `~\App_Plugins\UmbracoLicenses\` so when using Vendr on an Umbraco Cloud licenses your should place your licenses in this directory and not the default `App_Data` folder.
+If you are using an Umbraco Cloud website, please note that the `UmbracoLicensesDirectory` is automatically set to `~\App_Plugins\UmbracoLicenses\` so when using Vendr on an Umbraco Cloud site you should place your licenses in this directory and not the default `App_Data` folder.

 </message-box>